Lehner makes 37 saves in Sabres' 4-0 win over Senators

 Reinhart knocked in the rebound of his own missed shot 5:53 into the third period for his 11th goal of the season.
 Foligno slid a wrist shot under Condon's pads with 9:09 remaining after Eichel intercepted Dion Phaneuf's clearing pass.
 Eichel also assisted on Reinhart's goal.

+Lehner had 16 saves in the third period, including five on a Senators' power play.

+''He played phenomenal tonight,'' O'Reilly said. ''All year, he's been one of the most consistent players.''

 NOTES: The Senators were last shut out by Washington on Jan.
 7 and had scored 42 goals in the 11 games since. ...
 Sabres D Josh Gorges returned after missing 12 games with a hip injury and had an assist on Okposo's goal.
 D Jake McCabe was also back in the lineup after being out five games due to a shoulder injury. ...
 D Zach Bogosian (ribs) and F William Carrier (knee) were scratched after getting hurt in Buffalo's 2-1 loss to the Rangers on Thursday. ...
 Buffalo recalled F Justin Bailey on Saturday and sent F Cal O'Reilly to the minors.
 O'Reilly cleared waivers on Friday. ...
-Condon made his 18th straight start.
+Buffalo is 8-0-0 this year when Eichel has two or more points.

 Up Next: